Force, metric, or mass: Disambiguating causes of uniform gravity: Results

+where $h_1=z_1-z_0$.
+Since the accelerations depend on both $h_1$ and $\beta_1$, particles with different initial conditions have different initial accelerations.
+While the metric acceleration $a_G^1$ only depends on $a_G^0$, the mass acceleration $a_M^1$ depends on both $a_M^0$ and $a_G^0$, and the force acceleration $a_E^1$ depends on all three bare accelerations.

-Unlike usual tests of the equivalence of free fall, where different test particles have comparable initial conditions \cite{Williams2004progress,Schlamminger08,Poli11,Touboul2017microscope}, here it is crucial that their initial conditions are distinct.
-In other words, although the free fall is universal for all particles, their identical acceleration does depend on the initial height and velocity.
+Unlike usual tests of the universality of free fall, where particles have different compositions but comparable initial conditions \cite{Williams2004progress,Schlamminger08,Poli11,Touboul2017microscope,Archibald2018universality}, here it is crucial that their initial conditions are distinct in order to disambiguate causes of the apparent acceleration.
+In other words, although the free fall is universal for all particles, how their identical acceleration depends on the initial heights and velocities reveals the underlying causes of the acceleration.
+To estimate the required experimental precision, consider typical scales of laboratory tests on Earth, where the apparent gravitational acceleration is \mbox{$a_\oplus\simeq 9.8\; \text{m/s}^2$}.
+Then, $a h_1/c^2\sim10^{-13} (h_1/1\,\text{km})$ is a small parameter, even when the height of the drop tower is on kilometer scale.
+Therefore, it is sufficient to expand equations (\ref{eq:aE})-(\ref{eq:aM}), treating $ah_1$ as a small parameter.